javalin/website/_posts/tutorials/2022-10-30-javalin-docker-example.md

 docker run -p 7000:7000 javalin-app
 ~~~

-> The `-p` flag is used to map the port of the container to the port of the host machine.
-In this case, we are mapping the port 7000 of the container to the port 7000 of the host machine.
+<div class="comment"> The `-p` flag is used to map the port of the container to the port of the host machine.
+In this case, we are mapping the port 7000 of the container to the port 7000 of the host machine. </div>

 Since the image is running, you can access your application by navigating to `http://localhost:7000` in your browser.